4 Reasons Every Online Retailer Needs PIM

 Good product data isn’t just good for customer experience.
 The better the product information, the less likely the customer is to return it.

 Returns are still one of the biggest issues in online retail.
 Only 8-10% of all in-store sales result in a return.
-With online purchases, that figure is 25-30%.
+With online purchases, that figure can be as high as 30%.
 There are some online returns that can’t be avoided – clothing, for instance, often needs to be tried on before a customer can make their final decision – but there are others that can.
+It’s estimated that as much as 22% or online returns are made because the product purchased doesn’t match its online description: a problem purely caused by bad data.

 By offering complete, accurate product information with PIM, your customers can make more informed choices at point of purchase, resulting in less unnecessary returns.

 Fewer returns means less returns processing.
-And less time, effort and resources spent processing returns means better profit margins, more effective ordering and more efficient stock control.
+Less time, effort and resources spent processing returns means better profit margins, more effective ordering and more efficient stock control.

 Increase data ownership and accountability